adisuyash/BasicsToDSA/README.md

 ### Contributing

-- Improve Documentation
 - Raise issues for problems, solutions or anything else.
 - Add more problems, solutions or features and create a pull request.
+- Improve Documentation of problems as README.md file in each problem folder.

+> Practice, Solve and Contribute to Open-Source❤️
-> Your contributions are greatly appreciated, no matter how big or small they are!
+> Your contributions are greatly appreciated, no matter how big or small they are!<br>

-> Practice, Solve and Contribute to Open-Source